mitvis/website/index.md

 <p id="ad">
     <h2><strong><b>Prospective Students and Postdocs:</b></strong></h2>
     <ul>
-      <li>For students interested in working in the lab, please fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSemsYIAG1wUpGgclG1eaQxDNYxPHB5VZzLl9eRRFsT6NPa_0A/viewform">the following form.</a></li>
+      <li>For students interested in working in the lab, please fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSemsYIAG1wUpGgclG1eaQxDNYxPHB5VZzLl9eRRFsT6NPa_0A/viewform">the following form</a>.</li>
-      <li>For postdocs interested in working in the lab, please reach out by sending an email to &lt;PI's FIRSTNAME&gt; (at) stanford.edu.</li>
+      <li>If you are a prospective PhD student: please indicate your interest in working with Prof. Mirhoseini in the Stanford CS PhD online application form, as well as in your research statement.
+We admit new PhD students each year.
+Please do not contact us directly regarding PhD applications until admission decisions are out, as we will not be able to reply to emails from individual applicants.</li>
+      <li>If you are a postdoc candidate: we currently have a joint postdoc position available.
+For information on how to apply, please visit <a href="https://docs.google.com/document/d/1SBfvFhLF4hSseTBybXRKJeRFMxqw4ahQ9f4Cf5Vbl7I/edit#heading=h.v7myj1tz6zo">here</a>.</li>
     </ul>
   </p>